Sorry, you need to enable JavaScript to visit this website.

 Parliamentary Youth Day

 The 'You have a say!'
 Parliamentary Youth Day ('Van beleszólásod!
-Parlamenti Ifjúsági Nap 2022') aims to give young people the opportunity to participate in the legislature procedure, debates and meet the members of the National Assembly and EU Parliament.
-(For more information on the Parliamentary Youth Day, see sub-chapter 5.8 Raising political awareness among young people.)
+Parlamenti Ifjúsági Nap') aims to give young people the opportunity to participate in the legislative procedure and debates and meet the members of the National Assembly and EU Parliament.
+During the day, 300 students have the chance to talk to national and EU parliamentarians, think in teams with their peers in a workshop, visit the Parliament and learn about EU youth opportunities, the Erasmus+ programme and the European Solidarity Corps, in each year.
+(For more information on the Parliamentary Youth Day, see 5.8 Raising political awareness among young people.)

-The Planet Budapest 2021 organised a Sustainability Expo and World Summit in 2021, with the Support of the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium) that aimed to help young people learn more about sustainability through experimental learning.
-The Patron of the Planet Budapest 2021 programme was János Áder, the former President of Republic.
+The Planet Budapest organises each year a Sustainability Expo and World Summit with the Support of the Ministry of Foreign Affairs and Trade (Külgazdasági és Külügyminisztérium) that aims to help young people learn more about sustainability through experimental learning.

 Information providers